shyamchander/data-clean-w4-assignment/CodeBook.md

 ####AverageOfFrequencyBodyAccelerometerMagnitudeAverage
 * Average of all the Frequency domain signals for the Body Accelerometer Magnitude Average Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyAccelerometerMagnitudeStandardDeviation
 * Average of all the Frequency domain signals for the Body Accelerometer Magnitude Standard Deviation Measurements for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####AverageOfFrequencyBodyBodyAccelerometerJerkMagnitudeAverage
 * Average of all the Frequency domain signals for the Body Accelerometer Jerk Magnitude Average Measurements for the subject and activity